802.1Q Native VLAN on Cisco IOS Switch

 Let’s use the following topology to answer your questions:

 Hosts C and D are on VLAN 99 which is configured as the native VLAN on the trunk.
 If C pings D, the frame will be tagged when it egresses Fa0/1 on SW1.
-Such frames will be tagged regardless of whether or not native VLAN tagging is configured.
-So to answer your second question as well, these frames will always be tagged.
+Such frames will be tagged if native VLAN tagging is enabled.

 Control traffic such as CDP, VTP, PAgP and DTP don’t actually use the native VLAN.
 They use VLAN1.
 Interestingly, even if you disallow VLAN1 on a trunk interface, and change the native VLAN to something other than VLAN1, these control protocols will still use it, and switches see this as an exception to the allowed VLANs.